 By focusing on mental health and creating a positive workplace culture that supports people not only do you avoid the negative impacts of stress, fatigue and burn out, you also benefit from a stronger, more effective workforce & retain that talent for longer.

 Low engagement is a huge problem in New Zealand, currently costing $7.5 billion, every year.
-Improving wellbeing increases engagement, and reduces absenteeism, and presentism (being present at work but unproductive).
+Improving wellbeing increases engagement, and reduces absenteeism and presenteeism (being present at work but unproductive).
 A 2014 Australian report showed that absenteeism due to poor mental health is halved in workplaces that employees consider mentally healthy environments[xx].

 Another Australian study showed that mentally healthy workers worked 143 effective hours a month, compared to unhealthy workers’ 49 hours.
 They also took only 2 days annual sick leave, compared to unhealthy workers’ 18 days[xxi].

-A 2014 PricewaterhouseCoopers study showed that the ROI is $2.30 for every dollar spent, creating a psychologically healthy workplace, from reduced lost productivity[xxii].
-Whereas a 2017 Deloitte study showed that ROI ranged from $4.00 to $9.00 with $4.20 return per dollar spent being the average across all sectors[xxiii].
+A 2019 Deloitte study showed that ROI is $15 for every $1 invested into staff wellbeing. (and up to $11 ROI at the top end.[xxiii].
 They state that these figures are “conservative given the declining cost of technology-based interventions over time, increase in wages, cross-country differences and limited consideration of the full breadth of benefits.

 The critical role of leadership